Apply adaptive thresholds to a KPI in ITSI

 By dynamically calculating time-dependent thresholds, adaptive thresholding allows operations to more closely match alerts to the expected workload on an hour-by-hour basis.

 - You must have the

 write_itsi_kpi_threshold_templatecapability to apply adaptive thresholds to a KPI.
 The

 - Before you apply adaptive thresholds, it is best to decide which algorithm you want or need based on the descriptions in Create KPI threshold time policies in ITSI.

 Apply adaptive thresholds to a KPI

-The following scenario walks through the process of configuring adaptive thresholding for a KPI.
-The sample KPI represents logins to a web server that exhibits different behaviors each day of the week and each hour of the day.
+The following scenario walks through the process of adaptive thresholding a KPI.
+The sample KPI represents logins to a web server which exhibits different behaviors each day of the week and each hour of the day.

 In this example, the training window is 7 days.
 However, as you identify smaller and smaller time policies, you might need to increase it to 14, 30, or 60 days to ensure that you have adequate data points in your short time windows to generate meaningful threshold values.

 To begin your policy configuration, you must decide on the severity parameters for the chosen adaptive thresholding algorithm that align with your severity definitions.
 You've determined the following information about your data: